HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 We had lots of different types of jobs (dozens).

-And what was bound to happen, happened: stuff that was supposed to run didn't, when stuff did run and when it didn't was a bit of a mystery, computers burst into flames, and product manager heads started spinning.
+And what was bound to happen, happened: jobs that was supposed to run didn't, when jobs did run and when they didn't was a bit of a mystery, computers burst into flames, and product manager heads started spinning.